Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-Here are your solutions and alternatives for keeping an eye on your HDD’s health:
+Here are your solutions and options for keeping an eye on your HDD’s health:

-To actually warn you when some of these crucial parameters are degrading or reaching their threshold you need a program that can track down all of these changes and that will also show them to you.
+To warn you when some of these crucial parameters are degrading or reaching their threshold, you need a program that can track down all these changes and show them to you.

-You must get the opportunity to test and see whether your hard drive is capable of safely storing your data, to have enough time to backup essential files and to start looking for a replacement in case it becomes necessary due to various reasons.
+You must get the opportunity to test and see whether your hard drive can safely store your data, have enough time to back up essential files and start looking for a replacement if it becomes necessary for various reasons.

 S.M.A.R.T. for checking your HDD’s health

 S.M.A.R.T. is the embedded monitoring system implemented in most modern HDDs or SSD.
 Still, unfortunately, it will only let itself be known to users when imminent hardware failure is on its way.

 All the leading HDD manufacturers recommend an occasional check of your disk status and running some surface tests and benchmarks.